HenShalom/neo4j-table-to-graph/README.md

   --relationships "output\edges_header.csv, output\edges.csv"
 ```

-for any other question suggestion or any other request feel free to send me a message.
+for any other question suggestion or any other request feel free to contact me.